Lean Games and Simulations: The Best Way to Learn Lean in Action

 - They make Lean easy to understand by breaking down complex concepts into simple, actionable steps.

-- Many lean games involve activities where participants draw process maps or diagrams to visualize standard work and identify variation.
+- Many lean games involve activities where participants draw process maps or diagrams to visualize standard work and identify areas for improvement.

 - They promote collaboration and foster a strong sense of shared responsibility among team members.